major-second/104-public-knowledge-base/vscode/cursor-ide/cursor-ide.md

   - it doesn't [[refresh]]es
 - `@` can be used to mention something (e.g. file)
 - `Ctrl+Shift+Y` to follow up
+- For each chat input press `Ctrl+Enter` to use the code base as the context
 ## Note
 - Remember to copy the prompts in time (to avoid intermittent server errors causing loss of information)
 - When running AI generation, it can run in the background while you do other things